Dynamical Boson Stars: Introduction

 \subsection{Other reviews}

-A number of other reviews of boson stars have appeared.
-Most recently, Schunck and Mielke~\cite{Schunck:2003kk} concentrate on the possibility of detecting BS, extending their previous reviews~\cite{Mielke:1997re,Mielke:2000im}.
-In 1992, a number of reviews appeared: Jetzer~\cite{Jetzer:1991jr} concentrates on the astrophysical relevance of BS (in particular their relevance for explaining dark matter) while Liddle and Madsen~\cite{1992IJMPD...1..101L} focus on their formation.
-Other reviews include~\cite{Straumann:1991pt,1992PhR...221..251L}.
+A number of other reviews of boson stars have appeared. \cite{Schunck:2003kk} concentrate on the possibility of detecting BSs, extending their previous reviews \citep{Mielke:1997re,Mielke:2000im}.
+In 1992, a number of reviews appeared: \cite{Jetzer:1991jr} concentrates on the astrophysical relevance of BS (in particular their relevance for explaining dark matter) while \cite{1992IJMPD...1..101L} focus on their formation.
+Other reviews include \cite{Straumann:1991pt,1992PhR...221..251L}. \cite{Mielke:2016war} reviewed rotating boson stars, while \cite{Herdeiro:2015gia} reviewed Kerr black holes with scalar hair.

+\cite{Braaten:2019knj} have published an extensive review focused on axion stars, while \cite{Visinelli:2021uve} wrote a broad review of boson stars.
+Most recently, \cite{Shnir:2022lba} presented a short review focusing on multipolar scalar configurations.

-\section{Solving for Boson Stars}
+\section{Solving for boson stars}

-In this section, we present the equations governing boson star solutions, namely the Einstein equations for the geometry description and the Klein--Gordon equation to represent the (complex) scalar field.
+In this section, we present the equations governing boson-star solutions, namely the Einstein equations for the geometry description and the Klein--Gordon equation to represent the (complex) scalar field.
 We refer to this coupled system as the Einstein--Klein--Gordon (EKG) equations.

-The covariant equations describing boson stars are presented in Section~\ref{subsection:lagrangian}, which is followed by choosing particular coordinates consistent with a 3+1 decomposition in Section~\ref{subsection:3+1_decomposition}.
-A form for the potential of the scalar field is then chosen and solutions are presented in Section~\ref{subsection:spherical}.
+The covariant equations describing boson stars are presented in Sect.~\ref{subsection:lagrangian}, which is followed by choosing particular coordinates consistent with a 3+1 decomposition in Sect.~\ref{subsection:3+1_decomposition}.
+A form for the potential of the scalar field is then chosen and solutions are presented in Sect.~\ref{subsection:spherical}.